QoutiOussama13/VentureBuddy/README.md

 ### Phase 1: Data Collection and Embedding
 1. **Data Collection:**
-   - Gathered detailed blogs related to entrepreneurship,taxes,and everything related to starting a company from  [BHAdviser](https://bhadviser.org/blog/).
+   - Gathered detailed blogs on entrepreneurship,taxes,and everything related to starting a company from  [BHAdviser](https://bhadviser.org/blog/).

 2. **Embedding:**
    - Utilized a model from [Hugging Face](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) to transform data into vector representation.